 Public & Outreach

-Collaborate with PPMstar teamPersistent access to unpublished data, contact Falk Herwig or Paul Woodward to discuss project ideas
+Collaborate with PPMstar teamPersistent access to unpublished data, contact Falk Herwig or Paul Woodward to discuss project ideas.
+Register to access, see link above.

 The Movies tab provides a gallery of movies from a range of projects.
 The highest-resolution PPMstar movies are not suitable to be shared through this web page.
 Movie links to such high-resolution media can be found for individual on the Research tab.